Diveyam-Mishra/Medallion_Data_WareHouse/README.md

 Performance optimization for downstream consumption

 Data in the Gold layer is consumed directly by BI tools, machine learning models, and reporting systems for decision-making.

+** This project is part of course by Barra